AndrewDMorgan/Another-Custom-ISA/README.md

 ; with one exception though (as always):
 ; (unrelated) technically speaking, since the parser only divides tokens by space, you can include symbols and other things in the names
 !macro new_mac! header_arg_name
-    !header header_arg_name    ; this should in theory work as long as each time it's used it's given a unique header name; similar to before, the parser replaces the argument before doing any further parsing
+    !header header_arg_name    ; this works as long as each time it's used it's given a unique header name; similar to before, the parser replaces the argument before doing any further parsing
     ; you could also use !loop, or other alias's for !header, but you cannot use !page, as the pages are created before macro expansion, and as such will both cut the macro in-half, and incorrectly parse everything
 !end

+; Note:

+; Global macros are added in order as they're seen
+; As such, if you call a global macro which is defined in a later page, you cannot access it ; However, if a macro is defined after a given line, but on the same page, that is valid ; The parser goes page by page, and for a given page first locates and slices any macros, than expands any mentions of it ; This means a macro can be defined anywhere on a page, but can only be used in pages at or beyond the current page
 ```
 * Headers can be defined by doing any of the following (the different names all operate the same, and are really just syntax sugar for the same thing):
 ```